 The indirect channels can be further classified into the following types, each of which is supported by an example:

 The single-level channel involves only one middle person, i.e. the retailer who purchases the goods from the manufacturer and sells them to the customers.
-The shopping malls and marts use this channel for acquiring goods at a low price and selling them to customers at a reasonable price.
-Also, the manufacturers of some specialise goods like furniture, clothing, footwear, etc. preferably go for the one-level marketing channel.
+The shopping malls and marts use this channel for acquiring products at a low price and selling them to customers at a reasonable price.
+Also, the manufacturers of some specialise products like furniture, clothing, footwear, etc. preferably go for the one-level marketing channel.

 For Example; Big Bazaar is a retail mart which buys the products directly from the manufacturer and makes it available to the consumers.